-The Officer Student Advisory Council (OSAC) is an organized communication mechanism between the NPS students and the NPS administration.
+The Superintendent's Student Council (SSC) is an organized communication mechanism between the NPS students and the NPS administration.
 It functions in an advisory capacity in matters involving curricula, facilities, procedures and policies deemed worthy of attention.
-The OSAC is comprised of thirty-five student representatives and membership is distributed among the curricula by student population, with each curriculum having at least one representative.
+The SSC is comprised of thirty-five student representatives and membership is distributed among the curricula by student population, with each curriculum having at least one representative.

-The OSAC is headed by a Chairman, Vice Chairman and Secretary elected by members of the Student Council.
+The SSC is headed by a Chairman, Vice Chairman and Secretary elected by members of the Student Council.
 Officers serve for a six-month period.

 Besides a Steering Committee and an Election Committee, Student Council committees are formed to correspond with those NPS committees or councils which have an impact or effect on the student body and which can give or receive benefit from such representation.
-OSAC representation is included in the following NPS standing Councils and Committees:
+SSC representation is included in the following NPS standing Councils and Committees: